jpadilse/Undergraduate_Thesis/README.md

 # Undergraduate_Thesis
-his is the repository for the bachelor's thesis of undergraduate economics from the Universidad del Valle in Cali, Colombia.
+This is the repository for the bachelor's thesis of undergraduate economics from the Universidad del Valle in Cali, Colombia.